 Records consist of correspondence and financial records concerning the indebtedness of Samuel R. Yenning, a Mt.
 Pleasant (S.C.) farmer, to Ravenel & Company (Charleston, S.C. factors and commission merchants).
 Financial records include Venning's account with Ravenel & Co. and notes and mortgages on cotton crops, a mule, and two carts.

 0152.09 Miscellaneous Records

+0152.09.01 Mitchell & Smith.
 Essay on railway rates, 1881.
+1 item.

 Notebook contains an essay or article concerning "railway discriminations" by John B. Peck.
 Notebook in poor condition.